mperham/blog/_posts/2015-07-16-sidekiq-and-upstart.md

 It literally can't be any easier!

 The `sidekiq` service is an "instance" service, allowing you to create N processes.
-It requires an index parameter to define which process you are controlling:
+It requires an index parameter to define which instance you are controlling:

 {%highlight ruby %}
 start sidekiq index=0